lucapescatore88/tools-easyanalysis/Tutorials/Analysis_tutorial_python.md

 You can perform blind analysis by using

 ```
-ana->SetBlindRegion(min,max).
+ana.SetBlindRegion(min,max).
 ```

 The plots will be blinded in that region (can also be more than one blind interval).
 Be aware that data is not removed and does contribute in the fit.
-It's just not shown.
+It is just not shown.
 Since data contributes parameters of the fit and yields will be hidden and the chi2 as well.
 If you need more than one region be careful to add them in sequence from low to high and also to check that they don't overlap.